We lead the way in asbestos compensation claims.

-See below to understand more about making an Asbestos claim.
+Read our FAQs below to learn more about making an asbestos claim:

-How do I know if I am eligible to make an asbestos claim?
+How do I know if I am eligible to make a claim?

 There are various legal avenues available to sufferers of asbestos-related diseases such as mesothelioma.
 Generally, compensation claims are made through the courts under common law, when, among other things, it can be proven that asbestos exposure was the result of negligence by another party.

-I believe I have an asbestos claim, what should I do next?
+I believe I have a claim, what should I do next?

 It is important that you contact an asbestos lawyer in Western Australia with experience in asbestos claims and litigation as soon as you can to make sure your interests are looked after.

 A Slater and Gordon specialist asbestos lawyer in Western Australia will be able to advise you about your entitlements.
 Initial advice is free with no obligation and your lawyer can come to you at home or hospital.

 Slater and Gordon's No Win - No Fee scheme is available for asbestos-related claims.
 The scheme is designed to help those whose financial circumstances might otherwise deny them access to legal representation but at the same time have a viable asbestos claim.

 Who can make a claim for asbestos compensation?

 Asbestos exposure alone is not enough to provide a basis for a successful claim.
 Before you can make a claim you must have been diagnosed with an asbestos-related disease such as mesothelioma or asbestosis.